Skip to content

 Imms serviceWe deliver the routine national immunisation programme to children and young people aged 0 to 19.
 We can also offer the flu vaccine to eligible adults.
 Vaccinations are administered in schools and community clinics.

 Vaccines are the most important thing we can do to protect ourselves and our children against ill health now and in the future.
 The NHS has a guide to help you understand the vaccines offered in the UK and when to have them.
 The NHS website also explains how they work and why they're safe.
-You can find out more about the vaccines offered to your child before school, and when they are at primary school and secondary school on our website.
+You can find more about the vaccines offered to your child before school, and when they are at primary school and secondary school on our website.
+To find out more about vaccinations for adults, visit GetVaccinatedNow.co.uk.

 Elementary School Pupils Running In Playground